Filmocan San Miguel Eskrima International: Early Life and Background

 During local festival celebrations, the barangay's patron saint, San Miguel, was carried in a procession around the neighborhood.
 Momoy participated in religious observances honoring the patron saint San Miguel, including kneeling and making the sign of the cross during the procession.

 He pursued continued study in self-defense techniques throughout his life, leading him to study under respected Eskrimador of their era, Lt.
 Pinyete Aranas, as well as other notable teachers such as Juan Tecson and Juaso Tekya.

-He later worked as a driver for the Autobus Company, which operated passenger routes from Cebu City to towns in the southern region.
-Despite his job’s demands, Cañete continued training in martial arts after work.

-Momoy lived with his partner, Bonifacia Tapia Cañete, and together they raised four children: Claring, Andres “Kano,” Tranquilina, Leonida, and Boy Tapia.
-He also had two other children, Goring Cañete and Pepe Cañete, from a different mother.

 The Birth of San Miguel Eskrima

 In 1920, Lorenzo Saavedra and his son Teodoro were recognized as two of the most prominent eskrimadors in Cebu.
 Momoy studied the art of fencing under both men, further developing his skills in Filipino martial arts.
 In 1926, the Saavedras established the Labangon Fencing Club, where the Cañete family were active members for several years until the club eventually dissolved.

 In 1932, the Cañetes and the Saavedras co-founded the Doce Pares Club.
 The name Doce Pares, meaning “Twelve Pairs [of hands],” was derived from the legendary group of warriors in France during the reign of Charlemagne, elite warriors in medieval France reputed for their swordsmanship and bravery.

 Momoy later developed and formalized his own system, which he named San Miguel Eskrima, in honor of the patron saint of his barangay.